pagkly/Zed/Investopedia3/What Is Gross National Income (GNI).md

 For instance, the U.S. GNI for 2018 was about 20.7 trillion, according to the World Bank.
 The GDP in that same year was $20.5 trillion, according to the U.S. Bureau of Economic Affairs.

-For some countries, however, the difference is significant: GNI can be much higher than GDP if a country receives a large amount of [foreign aid](https://www.investopedia.com/terms/f/foreign-aid.asp), as is the case with East Timor.
+For some countries, however, the difference is significant: GNI can be much higher than GDP if a country receives a large amount of [[foreign aid]](https://www.investopedia.com/terms/f/foreign-aid.asp), as is the case with East Timor.
 But it can be much lower if foreigners control a large proportion of a country's production, as is the case with Ireland, a low-tax jurisdiction where the European and U.S. subsidiaries of a number of multinational companies nominally reside.

 ## GDP Vs. GNI Vs. GNP